 These projects leverage the in-depth knowledge of BreezeJS team members and customers.
 However, they are not officially part of BreezeJS, and therefore are not part of the supported product.
 They may become part of BreezeJS someday ... or they may never leave Breeze Labs.

 Breeze Labs projects are all open-source.
 If a project doesn't yet fully meet your specific needs, you are invited to get involved, help out, fork and clone and submit pull requests.

 Each Breeze Labs project is designed to provide drop-in capabilities for your apps, support for your development workflow or example implementations of common Breeze app patterns.
-Most projects reside within the Breeze GitHub repository although some may live (or be moved) to separate repositories.
+Most projects reside on GitHub within the breeze.js.labs repository although some may live in separate repositories.

 Every project has its own guide, either within this documentation, in the project, or both.

 Breeze Labs projects are all released under the MIT license.
 This license applies ONLY to the labs project-specific source and does not extend to Breeze itself, or any other 3rd party libraries used in a repository.
 For licensing information about BreezeJS, see the License Agreement page.